Dick the Bruiser: Professional wrestling career

 Afflis, with his charisma, NFL notoriety, and gravelly-voiced, tough-guy persona was a legitimate cross-media star, becoming something of a hero in the Indianapolis area.
 He made his home on the northwest side of the city.
-Indianapolis native David Letterman (whose career would be launched by the Bruiser) would later name his television show's band The World's Most Dangerous Band as a derivation of Dick the Bruiser's nickname, "The World's Most Dangerous Wrestler."
+Indianapolis native David Letterman (whose career would be launched by the Bruiser) would later name his television show's band The World's Most Dangerous Band as a derivation of Dick the Bruiser's nickname, "The World's Most Dangerous Wrestler".
 The moniker "Dick the Bruiser" was even used in the 1980s by George Baier, a co-host of the morning drive show on Detroit rock radio station WRIF.
 Baier's "Richard T. Bruiser" was an effective, entertaining impersonation of Afflis, who actually played himself in a number of popular TV ads for WRIF.
-After retiring, Afflis was a color commentator for the Gorgeous Ladies of Wrestling (GLOW), founded by David McLane, who had previously risen through the ranks as a teenager to manage the WWA for The Bruiser.
+After retiring, Afflis was a color commentator for the Gorgeous Ladies of Wrestling (GLOW), founded by David McLane, who had previously risen through the ranks as a teenager to manage the WWA for Afflis.
 He also worked as a talent agent for World Championship Wrestling (WCW), and was the special guest referee at the Starrcade 1990 main event between Sting and the Black Scorpion.

 Personal life and death

-His son in law wrestles as Dick the Bruiser Jr. in the independent circuit.
+Bruiser's son, Karl Afflis, briefly pursued a career in professional wrestling under the ring name Leroy Redbone, competing primarily for his father's promotion.
+His son-in-law Dick the Bruiser Jr. wrestled in the independent circuit.
+Dick's great-grandson, who trained under Dr. Tom Prichard and Kane at the Jacobs-Prichard Wrestling Academy (JPWA) before beginning his career under the ring name “Emo Warrior” Kevin Anthony.

 Afflis died of internal bleeding on November 10, 1991, according to a spokesman for Suncoast Hospital in Largo, Florida, near his winter home.
 His widow, Louise, said her husband had been weightlifting at home with his adopted son, Jon Carney, and ruptured a blood vessel in his esophagus.